 God gives us all the benefits of marriage to enjoy and we will settle for some other guy or some other woman who we think “understands us” or builds up our ego—forgetting the spouses they are willing to neglect while they commit adultery with us!
 We will destroy two families, our testimony, and our relationship with God to have what we think we want, and realize too late it doesn’t deliver.

 Premarital Red Flags that Can Keep You from Years of Heartache

 13 This wisdom I have also seen under the sun, and it seemed great to me: 14 There was a little city with few men in it; and a great king came against it, besieged it, and built great snares around it.
 15 Now there was found in it a poor wise man, and he by his wisdom delivered the city.
 Yet no one remembered that same poor man.

 And his words are not heard (9.13-16).

 Solomon reminds us that “Wisdom is better than strength,” though he admits it may not always be appreciated in this life.

-Even God’s principles, the ultimate wisdom, are often rejected as too hard, too inconvenient or too restrictive.
-But when the consequences of living life their own way set in, people come looking for help just as the men of this small city came looking for this wise man.
+Even God’s principles, the greatest wisdom, are often rejected as too hard, too inconvenient or too restrictive.
+But when the consequences of living life their own way sets in, people come looking for help just as the men of this small city came looking for this wise man.

 One area where I see this played out is with premarital couples.
 At our church we require couples to take a “Preparing for Marriage” class before they can be married by one of our pastors.
-It is followed by an interview with one of the couples leading the class.
-When there are red flags concerning marriage, they may refer one or both of them to one of our counselors.
+It is followed by an interview with the couple leading the class.
+When there are red flags concerning marriage, they may counsel them personally or refer one or both of them to one of our other counselors.
 Continue reading